 Azimuth is your compass heading.
 It’s what you’re changing when you spin the dish around on a mast.
 Here, you want to have the center arm pointing to the compass heading you need.
 You’ll need a little skill in using a compass but it’s not hard.
 With any compass, point the needle to North and then take a reading to correspond with the heading you want.
 North is 0 degrees, East is 90, South is 180, West is 270.
-A bubble-style compass like you can find in an auto parts store will always give you the heading if you look at the line inscribed on it, or to cheat use a smartphone compass program that just gives you degrees.
+You can use a bubble-style compass like you can find in an auto parts store.
+It will always give you the heading if you look at the line inscribed on it.
+You can also use a smartphone compass app that just gives you degrees.

 Elevation describes how high in the sky the dish is pointing.
 For this you will use the measurements inscribed on the back of the satellite mount.
 Zero degrees has the dish pointing straight ahead, and 90 has the dish pointing straight up.

 Tilt describes how low one side of the dish is compared to the other.
-In other words, if you put a marble on the top lip of the dish, would it roll one way, or the other?
+If you put a marble on the top lip of the dish, which way would it roll?
 Tilt is set using the markings on the back of the mount as well.